MartinN11/2020-ws_domn/slides.md

 ### 4. Digital Ownership

-* Permission to access and use data and knowledge about ourselves and about objects we own
+* Permission to access and use data
-* Can grant or revoke rights on this data
+* Provide or revoke rights
-* Helps to gain control on huge data
+* Gain control on huge data
-* Sum of data = digital treasure
+* Internet of Things
-* Layer of IoT: Easily accessing information about own objects is challenging -> IoT infrastructure has not been built yet
-* In the information society digital ownership is a natural basic right

 ---